jsokpo/Pathology-lab-report-system/README.md

 Pathology Lab System

-A pathology lab reporting system, which can be used to publish medical test result reports to patients.
+This project is a pathology lab reporting system, which can be used to publish medical test result reports to patients.

 Functional Specifications